Governorship of Wes Moore: Greenhouse gas emissions

-During the 2025 legislative session, Moore introduced the ENERGIZE Maryland Act, which would expand nuclear power and other clean energy sources in the state.
-The ENERGIZE Act failed to pass, though many of its provisions—including those to speed up the process for procuring new nuclear energy—were added to the Next Generation Energy Act, which Moore signed into law in May 2025.
-Moore also signed into law the Renewable Energy Certainty Act, which creates statewide standards for commercial solar farms in Maryland and overturns local zoning laws that restricted where solar farms could be built.

 In July 2025, Moore signed an executive order ordering his administration to utilize the Maryland Department of the Environment's EnviroScreen tool, which allows users to view data on pollution burdens and health metrics by census tract, to inform their policy work and agency decisions.
 The order also created an interagency advisory council to develop environmental justice strategic plans in collaboration with thirteen state agencies and contained provisions calling on state agencies to accelerate their efforts in removing barriers preventing farmers from accessing land and financing.

 Health and public safety

 Crime

 Moore has blamed his predecessor, Governor Larry Hogan, for increased violent crime in Maryland, citing his lack of collaboration between his administration and local leaders and legislators.
 During his 2022 gubernatorial campaign, he called on Hogan to target state resources toward preventing gun violence in Baltimore and campaigned on addressing crime in the city through better cooperation between the city and state, and to leverage these relationships on the federal level to bring more resources into the city.
 In January 2023, Moore told CBS News that he supported a bill that would prohibit charging juveniles with felony murder.

 In January 2023, following the release of videos capturing the arrest and police assault of Tyre Nichols, Moore condemned the brutality of the police and thanked the United States Department of Justice for opening an investigation into Nichols's death.
 He later said in an interview that Nichols's death only highlighted the need to tackle injustice head-on.

 In February 2023, Moore pledged $11 million in funding for the Maryland Coordination and Analysis Center, an agency that serves as a data-sharing platform for law enforcement officials across the state.
 He also said that his administration would not use a quota system for traffic stops and arrests after a Baltimore Banner investigation found that Maryland State Police supervisors previously demanded troopers hit targets for traffic stops and arrests.
 In June 2023, Moore released $5 million in funding from the American Rescue Plan Act of 2021 toward youth intervention efforts to deter violent crime around the state.